 For a more formal look, opt for an oxford shirt with French cuffs that you can accessorize with cufflinks.
 Alternatively, keep it casual by pairing yours with sneakers or boat shoes and your favorite denim jacket.
 Whatever the occasion, an oxford shirt is sure to leave you looking polished yet comfortable.

-Furthermore, sweaters come in various colors and styles, making them highly versatile when creating the perfect outfit.
+Furthermore, sweaters come in various colors and types, making them highly versatile when creating the perfect outfit.
 From muted hues like navy blue or grey to bolder shades like red or green, there is something for everyone when selecting the fitting sweater for your business casual wardrobe.

 Complete the ensemble with polished loafers or lace-up leather shoes, and you’ll be sure to make an impression.
 Chinos offer versatility and timeless style, making them an essential item in every man’s closet.